Ministry of Defence

 WOOD Thomas

-???
-Able Seaman D/JX 267173, H.M.S.
-President III, Royal Navy.
-Died 28 November 1942.
+D/JX 267173 Able Seaman, H.M.S.
+President III (S.S.
+Nova Scotia), Royal Navy.
+Died at sea 28 November 1942.
 Aged 33.
+Born 16 November 1909 in Pentre, Glamorganshire.
 Son of Thomas James Wood and Emma Wood; husband of Doris Annie Wood, of Bradninch.
 No known grave.
 Commemorated on PLYMOUTH NAVAL MEMORIAL, Devon.
 Panel 67, Column 1.

 WAR IN KOREA